holstt/microservice-discord-bot-template/README.md

 The project uses [Serilog](https://github.com/serilog/serilog) for logging.
 Change the logging configuration defined in `appsettings.json` or you can leave it as is.

+It is possible to log using Elastic Stack (Elastic Search, Kibnana and Beats) - dockerfiles are included.

+#### Dashboard

+Currently, a dashboard for the Discord bot is available in Kibana as a custom dashboard that reads log messages from the bot and display useful statistics.

 ### Running the bot

 > :warning: Remember to set up configuration first!